bethanyann/Irista-v2/README.md

 ## About the Project:
 Canon (the camera brand) used to support a cloud photo storage service called 'Irista'.

 While it had its quirks, I loved the site and how simple and clean it was compared to other similar services like Google Photos.
-Although Google Photos had cool features like facial recognition and auto album creation, it does not allow for nested folders which drove me bonkers, because I could not keep my photos organized by year and then month, which is how I have them stored locally.
+Although Google Photos has cool features like facial recognition and auto album creation, it does not allow for nested folders which drove me bonkers, because I could not keep my photos organized by year and then month, which is how I have them stored locally.

-Anyway, bout a month after I signed up for Irista, Canon announced that it was closing down the site, and I've been wanting to rebuild it as a personal project ever since.
+About a month after I signed up for Irista, Canon announced that it was closing down the site, and I've been wanting to rebuild it as a personal project ever since.

-This site is a personal project meant to mimic the layout and functionality of the original Irista site using Cloudinary as the backend storage solution.
+This site is a personal project meant to mimic the UI layout and functionality of the original Irista site using Cloudinary as the backend storage solution.

 ## View the Project: